GaussianCube: A Structured and Explicit Radiance Representation for 3D Generative Modeling: Experiments

 \subsection{Implementation Details}

-To construct GaussianCube for each object, we perform the proposed densification-constrained fitting for 30K iterations.
-Since the time complexity of Jonker-Volgenant algorithm~\cite{jonker1988shortest} is $O\left(N_{\text{max}}^3\right)$, we opt for an approximate solution to the Optimal Transport problem.
-This is achieved by dividing the positions of the Gaussians and the voxel grid into four sorted segments and then applying the Jonker-Volgenant solver to each segment individually.
-We empirically found this approximation successfully strikes a balance between computational efficiency and spatial structure preservation.
+For GaussianCube construction, we set $N_{\text{max}}$ to 32,768 and $C$ to 14 across all datasets.
+We perform the proposed densification-constrained fitting for 30K iterations, which requires approximately 2.67 minutes on a single V100 GPU for each object.
+After OT-based structuralization, we obtain $32\times32\times32\times14$ GaussianCube for each object.
+The OT-based structuralization takes around 2 minutes per object on an AMD EPYC 7763v CPU.
 For the 3D diffusion model, we adopt the ADM U-Net network~\cite{nichol2021improved,dhariwal2021diffusion}.
 We perform full attention at the resolution of $8^3$ and $4^3$ within the network.
 The timesteps of diffusion models are set to $1,000$ and we train the models using the cosine noise schedule~\cite{nichol2021improved} with loss weight $\lambda$ set to $10$.
-All models are trained on 16 Tesla V100 GPUs with a total batch size of $128$.
+We deploy 16 Tesla V100 GPUs for the ShapeNet Car, ShapeNet Chair, OmniObject3D, and Synthetic Avatar datasets, whereas 32 Tesla V100 GPUs are used for training on the Objaverse dataset.
+It takes about one week to train our model on ShapeNet Car, ShapeNet Chair, and OmniObject3D, and approximately two weeks for the Synthetic Avatar and Objaverse datasets.
+For more training details, please refer to~\Cref{supp:implementation_details}.